What's On This Page

 - Age: Unlike Uber, the age restrictions of Lyft-associated vehicles vary by location.
 During the application process, the system will automatically provide the eligibility requirements for your area.

 Check out our page on Lyft vehicle requirements for more information and to see if your vehicle qualifies for Lyft XL (larger vehicles) or Lyft Lux (high end vehicles).
-If you don’t have a vehicle, you can still drive for Lyft by renting a vehicle through Lyft Express Drive.
+If you don’t have a vehicle, you can still Drive With Lyft by renting a vehicle through Lyft Express Drive.

 To pass Lyft’s application process, you need to meet the company’s minimum requirements as well as the rules set in place by your local municipality.